 * This is an assigned model number.
 The factory designation is not known.

-The Banner watches were 11-jewel Grade 105 Seth Thomas movements with specially marked dials, though the movements bore the standard markings and patterns.
-They have been reported in Models 16 and 17 Eagle Series serial number blocks, and were available as a movement or factory cased.
+The Banner watches were 11-jewel Grade 105 movements with specially marked dials, though the movements bore the standard markings and patterns.
+They have been reported in Models 16 and 17 Eagle Series SN blocks, and were available as a movement or factory cased.
 It is not known for whom these pieces were made or if they were marketed alongside regular production grades.